Isabirye1515/forumg/README.md

   In the target folder in your terminal run this comand
   $ java -jar forumg-0.0.1-SNAPSHOT

-  AM LOOKING FOR CONTRIBUTORS PLEASE REACT TO THIS PROJECT
+  AM LOOKING FOR CONTRIBUTIONS PLEASE REACT TO THIS PROJECT